-Walton Multi-Academy Trust is a company limited by guarantee incorporated in England and Wales.
-The registered number of the company is 10221556 and its registered office is The Rise, Walton On The Hill, Stafford, Staffordshire, ST17 0LJ.
+Walton Multi-Academy Trust is a company limited by guarantee incorporated the United Kingdom and registered in England and Wales.
+The registered number of the company is 10221556 and its registered office is The Rise, Walton On The Hill, Stafford, Staffordshire, ST17 OLJ.
 The principal activity of the Academy is given in the Trustees' Report.